 I understand now that if you take a single stereotype and make it THE story for an entire people, you’re doing a disservice to the world.
 It creates conflict when instead of investing in understanding one another’s stories, we focus only on the story we know.
 It makes it hard to empathize with other cultures and people.
 Every culture is made out of a million stories.
 Each country’s story is complex.

-It is our goal to create a space where we can connect African and American cultures in a way that’s respectful to both.
+It is our goal at Expedition Subsahara to create a space where we can connect cultures in a way that’s respectful to all.
 We want to expand dialog to increase understanding and empathy.
 Connecting cultures starts with being introduced to them.
-Our products are made in Africa by African artisans.
+Our products are made by African artisans.
 No matter where you display or wear them, you’re helping start a conversation and hopefully, create a more empathetic and understanding world.

-...And if all of that’s not enough, we plan on using the proceeds to build a school back home, in Senegal.
+...And if all of that’s not enough, we plan on using the proceeds to build a school in Senegal.
 The school will benefit women like those who make our products, so that they have viable, technological knowledge to use in the modern workforce.
 We created Expedition Subsahara as a bridge that extends to everyone so that maybe someday our similarities matter more than our differences.
-And on that day, hopefully, girls education will be on an equal platform across the globe.
+And because girls education should be on an equal platform across the globe.